 - Preheat oven to 350°F and line a large baking sheet with parchment paper or a silicone baking liner.

 - Mix together all ingredients other than powdered sugar in a large bowl with a mixing spoon, until fully combined.⅓ cup unsulphured molasses, 2 tsp ground ginger, 2 tsp ground cinnamon, 1 15.25-oz spice cake mix, ¼ cup all-purpose flour, ⅓ cup vegetable oil, 2 large eggs

-- Cover bowl with plastic wrap and chill for at least 30 minutes.
+- Cover bowl with plastic wrap and chill in refrigerator for at least 1 hour.

 - Roll dough into 1-inch balls.
-Roll into powdered sugar, pressing down to get the powdere sugar to stick to all sides of the dough ball.
+Roll into powdered sugar, pressing down to get the powdere sugar to stick to all sides of the dough ball.1 cup powdered sugar

 - Place dough balls 2 inches apart on baking sheet and bake in preheated oven for 10-12 minutes.